In each blank, try to type in the

 those with nasogastric tubes

-Normal heart rate for infantsDefinition: 60-100 Term: Site most commonly used for the pulse?Definition: radial artery count for 60secs
+Normal heart rate for infantsDefinition: 60-100 Term: Site most used for taking the pulse?Definition: radial artery count for 60secs

-can be counted for 30 secs and multiplied by two (only if the is regular) Term: Most accurate site for a pulse?Definition: apical pulse. taken over the apex of the heart with a stethoscope.
+can be for 30 secs and multiplied by two (only if the pulse is regular) Term: Most site for taking a pulse?Definition: apical pulse. taken over the apex of the with a stethoscope.

 arm is not positioned at heart level